UBC-NLP/turjuman/README.rst

-Turjuman, a neural toolkit for translating from 20 languages into Modern Standard Arabic (MSA) that described in our OSACT5 2022 paper `TURJUMAN:
+Turjuman, a neural toolkit for translating from 20 languages into Modern Standard Arabic (MSA) that described in our OSACT5 2022 paper "TURJUMAN:
-A Public Toolkit for Neural Arabic Machine Translation`.
+A Public Toolkit for Neural Arabic Machine Translation".

 TURJUMAN exploits the recently-introduced our text-to-text Transformer `AraT5 model <https://github.com/UBC-NLP/araT5>`__ , endowing it with a powerful ability to decode into Arabic.
 The